saladproblems/CCM-Core/README.md

 A lightweight module for managing SCCM resources and collections that relies on CIM cmdlets and is compatible with PowerShell 6.0

 Purpose:
-* Get-WMIObject is deprecated and isn't currently in PowerShell 6.0, show how to use CIM cmdlets (wmi 2.0)
+* Get-WMIObject is deprecated and isn't currently in PowerShell 7.0, to show how to use CIM cmdlets (wmi 2.0)
 * Provide a faster, lightweight alternative to the Microsoft SCCM module
 * Allow more complex WQL filtering than is offered by the SCCM module